 You should NOT fill out the Semester in Amsterdam application form if:

 - You are a student of another Dutch university wishing to follow a minor programme.
 In this case, please follow the steps listed for non-VU students here.

 - You wish to apply to a full degree programme.
 Semester in Amsterdam is not a degree programme.
 Please follow the application procedure listed on the degree programme page.

 - You have been nominated by your home university to participate in Exchange and your university is a partner university of VU Amsterdam.
 Please contact the Exchange Team at [email protected] if you have questions about your application.

-- You are participating in Semester in Amsterdam through a provider such as IES Abroad, CIEE, CEA, or ISA.
-Please contact your provider to submit an application.
+- You are participating in Semester in Amsterdam through a provider such as IES Abroad, CIEE, CEA, or ISA and you have not yet been directed to submit a Semester in Amsterdam application. **Only after you have been accepted by your provider should you complete the Semester in Amsterdam Programme Application.
+If you're not sure, please contact your provider before submitting an application.

 |Fall 2021 Semester||1 April - Payment Deadline: 1 May|